 The role of the Special Manager

-• monitor Crown’s operations, including to enter and remain on the premises, to attend any meetings, and to gather information and records
+- monitor Crown’s operations, including to enter and remain on the premises, to attend any meetings, and to gather information and records

-• oversee and give directions to Crown to take, or refrain from taking, any specified action, for example, to ensure compliance with its regulatory and legal obligations.
+- oversee and give directions to Crown to take, or refrain from taking, any specified action, for example, to ensure compliance with its regulatory and legal obligations.

-The Special Manager was required to provide regular reports on Crown’s reform work to the Victorian Gambling and Casino Control Commission (VGCCC)(opens in a new window) and the Minister for Casino, Gaming and Liquor Regulation on matters relevant to whether Crown should keep its licence.
+The Special Manager provided regular reports on a 6-monthly basis to the Victorian Gambling and Casino Control Commission (VGCCC)(opens in a new window) and the Minister for Casino, Gaming and Liquor Regulation assessing Crown’s reforms and associated matters relevant to whether Crown was suitable to hold the Melbourne casino operator licence.

 In January 2024, the Special Manager submitted a confidential final report to the VGCCC and the Minister.
-The final report sets out the Special Manager’s assessment of Crown’s reforms and efforts to return to suitability.
+The final report set out the Special Manager’s assessment of Crown’s reforms and efforts to return to suitability.

 Focus and powers of the Special Manager